wp-plugins/bible-embed/readme.txt

 Please note that this plugin requires an API Key from Biblia.Com.

 1. If you don’t already have an account with (Logos.Com) [click here to register with Logos.](https://www.logos.com/register) You will need it to register you website with (Biblia.com).
 2. [Click this link to register for a Biblia.Com API key!](http://api.biblia.com/v1/Users/SignIn)

 = Shortcode Usage Example =

+Here I will demonstrate how to use the shortcode.

 = Simple Usage =